 Traffic Ticket?
 You Need an Experienced Dallas Traffic Ticket Lawyer.
-City of Dallas Tickets Only $45!
+Dallas Tickets Handled.
+Warrants Lifted!

 traffic ticket convictions can lead to dire consequences, such as increased insurance rates, drivers license suspension, inability to renew your drivers license, and surcharges.

 Many people who receive a traffic ticket think that if they simply "pay the ticket," their troubles are over.
 Nothing could be further from the truth!
 In fact, depending upon the circumstances, your troubles may be just beginning.
 Anytime you just "pay the fine," you receive a conviction.
 For example, if receive a citation for "no insurance" (under Texas law, the technical name for it is "failure to maintain financial responsibility" or "FMFR"), and pay the fine,

 You may be wondering:

 - How will this affect my insurance premiums?